-An adhesive must be able to hold up against continuous water exposure to advertise themselves as being “waterproof”.
+An adhesive must be able to hold up against continuous water exposure to advertise itself as being “waterproof”.

 Some underwater projects require glue that can cure and stay strong while completely submerged.

-There are specialist glues available which are completely waterproof and are designed for projects that may be submerged in water.
+There are specialist glues available that are completely waterproof and are designed for projects that may be submerged in water.

 Which glue you need will depend on the material you’re working with.

-There are glue variants for almost any material which are fully waterproof and will be able to hold underwater.
+There are glue variants for almost any material that are fully waterproof and will be able to hold underwater.

 Does Glue work Underwater?

-There are several glues which will maintain a strong bond, even when completely submerged for long periods.
+There are several types of glue that will maintain a strong bond, even when completely submerged for long periods.
 You can find out which glues are suitable for sustained contact with water by looking for “Waterproof” in the product packaging.
-(Not “water resistant”)
+(Not “water-resistant”)